fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+There are three kinds of fun in computer games:
+* fun for the player
+* fun for the designer
+* fun for the computer

 Man can imagine things that are false, but he can only understand things that are true.
   Isaac Newton